-Lasell students who wish to take graduate courses at another institution and transfer the courses into Lasell must request approval from the College before registering for the course.
+Current students who wish to take graduate courses at another institution and transfer the courses into Lasell must request approval from the College before registering for the course(s).
 Students who are considering this must complete the Transfer Credit Approval form.
-Students are required to obtain all necessary approvals before enrolling in the course.
+Students are required to obtain all necessary approvals before enrolling in the course

 Grades for courses taken at another institution are not calculated into a student's grade point average.
-Only courses with grades of B or better are acceptable for transfer credit at the graduate level.